She screamed in anger...

 "Now then, the infamous Partnering Ceremony.
 First years, this is where caution comes in."

 "This particular ceremony is...unique to our academy.
-The magic used during it is ancient.
-So, ancient, that even we do not know how exactly the partners are chosen."
+The magic used during it is ancient, and hence, very, very powerful.
+So ancient, that even we do not know how exactly the partners are chosen."

 And the nasty surprises just keep coming...